Pamagirri Aboriginal Experience

 At the end of the tour, your personal Pamagirri Guide will be available to answer questions and take photographs.

-This natural setting provides a beautiful backdrop for the Pamagirri Dance Performance; a traditional dance performance depicting aspects of Indigenous culture including animals, food gathering and hunting.
+The rainforest amphitheatre provides a beautiful backdrop for the Pamagirri Dance Performance; a traditional dance performance depicting aspects of Indigenous culture including animals, food gathering and hunting.

 The rainforest serves as the theatre walls whilst sounds of wildlife provide accompaniment to the haunting sounds of the didgeridoo and clapsticks.
 Be sure to watch closely – there’s a surprise for the audience at the end!
 The amphitheatre is wheelchair accessible, and has a large protective canopy and tiers of comfortable wooden seats with the capacity for four hundred people.
 The dance programme is available in fourteen different languages.